DavitSargsyan001/SmartHomie/README.md

 ## Usage

 1. **Add Device**: Navigate to the 'Add Device' section and select your device type.
-2. **Monitor**: Check the dashboard for a real-time overview of all connected devices.
+2. **Monitor**: Check the dashboard for device status.
-3. **Analyze**: Dive deeper into device-specific consumption data.
+3. **Control**: Control smart devices connected to your network from anywhere.
+4. **Modes**: Easily select modes to change the behavior of connected devices.
+5. **Create rules**: Create your own automation rules based on your preferances.
+6. **Receive information**: Receive notifications based on your preferances and device status.

 ## Contributing